Mimi Coertse: Later years

-Since returning to South Africa in 1973, she has been a regular guest on South African stages and also a frequent broadcaster on radio and television.
+After returning to South Africa in 1973, she was a regular guest on South African stages and also a frequent broadcaster on radio and television.
 She returned to the Vienna State Opera for a single farewell performance as Elisabetta in Don Carlo on 14 December 1978.

-In recent years, she has devoted her time to exposing young South African singers to the neglected art of Lieder singing which can be artistically even more demanding than opera singing.
-Her support for her fellow South African musicians has been outstanding – as may be witnessed in her Debut with Mimi and through the Mimi Coertse Bursary.
+In later years, she devoted her time to exposing young South African singers to the neglected art of Lieder singing, which is comparable to opera in terms of technical and interpretive demands.
+Her support for her fellow South African musicians was significant, including the Mimi Coertse Bursary.

-In 1996, Austria's Federal Ministry for Science and Art awarded her the Austrian Decoration for Science and Art (Austrian Honour, first class) honour, the highest honour an artist can receive in that country.
+In 1996, Austria's Federal Ministry for Science and Art awarded her the Austrian Decoration for Science and Art (Austrian Honour, first class), the highest honour an artist can receive in that country.

 In 1998, she received an honorary doctorate from the University of Pretoria and another in 2013 from the Unisa.
-In 2002 she would receive the Golden Rathausmann from the mayor of Vienna.
+In 2002 she received the Golden Rathausmann from the mayor of Vienna.

 In 1998, Coertse and Neels Hansen founded The Black Tie Ensemble, a development project which enables young, classically trained singers to bridge the gap between training and professional performance.

-This project has developed into the most exciting classical singing ensemble in South Africa, and is now on the brink of becoming a vibrant, new, young opera company.
-A project for future stars of Africa!
-The Ensemble, sponsored by Sappi, performs operas at the State Theatre (Pretoria), Walter Sisulu National Botanical Garden (Johannesburg) and the Civic Theatre (Johannesburg).

-On 26 January 2020, Mimi was also inaugurated as a living legend in the South African Legends Museum.
-She was one of only 20 South African legends of whom a bust was made.

-Personal life
+Personal life and death

 Coertse was married three times.
-Coertse's first marriage was to South African composer Dawid Engela in 1953 but the marriage ended in divorce in 1957.
-Her second marriage was to Italian businessman Diego Brighi in 1965 but this marriage ended in divorce in 1969.
-Her last marriage was to a South African businessman, Werner Ackerman, in 1970 and lasted until 1994.
-After five miscarriages, she adopted a son and daughter, Werner and Mia.
+Her first marriage, to South African composer Dawid Engela in 1953, ended in divorce in 1957.
+Her second marriage was to Italian businessman Diego Brighi in 1965; they divorced in 1969.
+Her last marriage was to a South African businessman, Werner Ackerman, from 1970 until 1994.
+After five miscarriages, she adopted two children, Werner and Mia.

+Coertse died on 27 April 2026, at the age of 93, in Pretoria, Gauteng, South Africa.